 Costs of leasing, exploring, carrying and retaining unproven mineral lease properties are expensed as incurred.
 The Company expenses all mineral exploration costs as incurred.
-Where the Company has identified proven and probable mineral reserves on any of its properties, development costs will be capitalized when all the following criteria have been met, a) the Company receives the requisite operating permits, b) completion of a favorable Feasibility Study and c) approval from the Company's board of director's authorizing the development of the ore body.
+Where the Company has identified proven and probable mineral reserves on any of its properties, development costs will be capitalized when all the following criteria have been met, a) the Company receives the requisite operating permits, b) completion of a favorable Feasibility Study and c) approval from the Board authorizing the development of the ore body.
 Until all these criteria have been met the Company records pre-development costs to expense as incurred.